Hedge Fund Definition

 - Performance-based Incentive Fee

-The Performance-based incentive fees can be 15%-20% of the Profit that the Hedge Fund makes.
+The Performance-based incentive fees can be 15%-20% of the Profits the Hedge Fund makes.

 Investors in Hedge Funds

 The following are the major investors in Hedge funds:

 - Charitable Foundations